vardaansinha/devops/_posts/2023-03-27-AWSDevolpment.md

 ### Are there any outdated Nginx/Docker functionalities to address?
 - As of right now there are no outdate Nginx/Docker functionalities that needed to be adressed, except to make sure to periodically run "sudo apt-get update", and "'sudo apt-get upgrade"

+### Is there anything unclear that we need to communicate further to the students for deployment?
+There is nothing unclear that needs to be communicated further except for the usage of the DuckDNS for the DNS Account and Server